crimsonpython24/macos-setup/README.md

 ## 1. NIST Setup
  > For the following sections, all dependencies (Git, Python3) can be installed via MacPorts.
 Avoid using packages to keep dependency tree clean.

 Important: the security compliance project does **not** modify any system behavior on its own.
-It generates a script that validates the system reflects the selected policy, and a configuration profile that implements the changes.
+It generates a script that validates if the system reflects the selected policy, and a configuration profile that implements the changes.

  > Unless otherwise specified, all commands here should be ran at the project base.